cedric05/dothttp/README.md

 # Inspiration

-With the rise in usage of microservices, using http/curl is essential part of most developer's jobs.
-There are multiple options out there (some are curl, postmant) .
-My Ideal choice would be to use curl but problems with it is having no history.
-Postman solves that problem but once user logs in, postman actually syncs it to their servers which i did not like.
+With the rise in usage of microservices, Making http requests is essential job of most devs.
+For these, there are multiple options like curl, insomnia postman.
+My Ideal choice is to use curl but problems with it is, having no history and no easy way to save and rerun.
+Postman solves that problem, but once user logs in(earlier it used to be optional, now its mandatory), it stores all request metadata(body/headers/urls/credentails) to their servers although it helps solve using it across multiple devices, backup but it could be potential security loop hole if they can access it. (now a days, postman desktop is super slow also).

+This project aims to solve save&reuse requests, maintaining history and no sync in proprietery servers (although you can achive sync via commiting http files into git).

 ## GOAL

 dothttp will provide simple, cleaner architecture for making http requests.
 It uses xtext (eclipse developed dsl) to build a custom dsl.

 ### Documentation